hisahi/lrg/README.md

 # Building

-lrg is distributed as a single standalone .c file that can be compiled with any ANSI C (C89) standard-compliant C compiler.
+lrg is distributed as a single standalone .c file that can be compiled with the vast majority of ANSI C (C89) standard-compliant C compilers, basically any compiler with a reasonable length limit (at least ~20-ish) for identifiers.

 While the base program is fully functional on ANSI C, on modern versions of POSIX, an enhanced and optimized version can be compiled instead (and